Towards Understanding Adversarial Robustness of Optical Flow Networks: Increasing the Receptive Field Size by Increasing the Dilation Rate

 \section{Increasing the Receptive Field Size by Increasing the Dilation Rate}

-We also tried to increase the receptive field by increasing the dilation rate of the convolutional layers of FlowNetC's encoder.
-We used dilation rates $\lbrace 1, 2, 4, 8\rbrace$, where a dilation rate of $1$ corresponds to the original FlowNetC.
+In the main paper, we showed that increasing the receptive field by increasing the network depth helps improve robustness.
+Alternatively, we also tried to increase the receptive field by increasing the dilation rate of the convolutional layers of FlowNetC's encoder.
+We used dilation rates $\lbrace 1, 2, 4, 8\rbrace$, where a dilation rate of 1 corresponds to the original FlowNetC.
 Figure~\ref{fig:dilationExperiment} shows that increasing the dilation rates also makes FlowNetC more robust \wrt patch-based attacks.
-The gap between unattacked and attacked EPE can be mostly attributed to occlusions causing optical flow performance to deteriorate.
-More specifically, for the FlowNetC variant with dilation rate $8$ a $102\times 102$ and $153\times 153$ patch with uniform noise has EPE of $23.32$ or $22.3$, respectively.
-This is similar to the worst-case attacked EPEs for the handcrafted and optimized patches.
-However, the optical flow performance deteriorates significantly when the dilation rate is increased.
-Therefore, increasing the receptive field by adding more depth is preferable to make flow networks more robust \wrt patch-based attacks.
+The gap between unattacked and worst-case attacked EPE can be mainly attributed to occlusions causing optical flow performance to deteriorate.
+However, the flow performance for unattacked image pairs deteriorates significantly at larger dilation rates.
+More explicitly, the FlowNetC variant with a dilation rate of 8 has unattacked EPE $18.81$ and worst-case attacked EPEs $23.4$ and $22.66$ for optimized adversarial patches with patch sizes $102\times 102$ and $153\times 153$, respectively.
+Note, however, that a uniform noise patch also has EPEs of $23.32$ or $22.3$ for patch sizes $102\times 102$ and $153\times 153$, respectively.
+Therefore, increasing the receptive field by adding more depth is preferable to make flow networks robust \wrt patch-based attacks.